Orientation for boosters, PTAs, and parent organizations

 After enrolling, participants:

-• Receive a personal share link (texted to them and on their results page).
+• Receive a text with a link to their results page

-• See their total raised, rank, and progress toward the next position.
+• See total raised, rank, and goal progress

-• Get a text message every time someone donates.
+• Get a text every time someone donates

-• Can add parents or helpers to receive progress updates too.
+• Can add up to two parents or helpers

 Sharing the Fundraiser